MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-flow.md

 ---
 title: The Azure development flow
-description: An overview of the cloud development cycle in Azure, which involves provisioning (creating and configuring), coding, testing, deployment, and management of Azure resources. ms.date: 11/29/2022 ms.topic: conceptual ms.custom: devx-track-python
+description: An overview of the Azure cloud development cycle, which involves provisioning (creating and configuring), coding, testing, deployment, and management of Azure resources. ms.date: 11/29/2022 ms.topic: conceptual ms.custom: devx-track-python